singularitti/Spglib.jl/README.md

 ## Contributors

-This repository is now maintained by [singularitti](https://github.com/singularitti).
+This repository is created and maintained by [singularitti](https://github.com/singularitti).
 Thanks to the contribution from [searchengineorientprogramming](https://github.com/searchengineorientprogramming).